List of Robotech characters: Lisa Hayes

-Lynn Minmei
+Lin Minmei

-Lynn Minmei (Japanese: リン・ミンメイ Rin Minmei, Chinese: 鈴明美/林明美 Pinyin: Líng Míngměi/Lín Míngměi) (voiced by: Reba West) is a fictional anime character in the First Robotech Saga, which was adapted from the Japanese series The Super Dimension Fortress Macross.
+Lin Minmei (Japanese: リン・ミンメイ Rin Minmei, Chinese: 鈴明美/林明美 Pinyin: Líng Míngměi/Lín Míngměi) (voiced by: Reba West) is a fictional anime character in the First Robotech Saga, which was adapted from the Japanese series The Super Dimension Fortress Macross.
 Minmei has become an iconic character of that series.
 Rebecca Forstadt voices Minmei under the alias "Reba West".
 In Robotech, Minmei is the love interest of the main character Rick Hunter and becomes an idol singer and movie star on board the spacecraft SDF-1.
 Her songs, which cause confusion amongst alien Zentraedi soldiers, play a critical role in the First Robotech War against Dolza's Grand fleet.
 At the start of the series, Minmei is staying with her Aunt Lina and Uncle Max at the restaurant on Macross Island, where the SDF-1 had crashed ten years earlier and was about to be launched.
 The sudden attack by the Zentraedi results in Minmei being caught in the midst of the fight, only to be rescued by Rick Hunter.
 Both she and Rick are swept into space along with the SDF-1, Macross City, and a large portion of Macross Island when the SDF-1 initiates an emergency teleport.
 While on board the ship the two become close, and they are rescued allowing her to go back to her family in the newly rebuilt Macross City.
 Minmei, who remains upbeat despite the circumstances, convinces her aunt and uncle to reopen their restaurant, an act which serves to inspire other refugees into returning to a sense of normalcy while on the long voyage back to Earth.
 Minmei also convinces Rick to join the Robotech Armed Forces, where Rick excels.
 The mayor of Macross City decides to enter Minmei into the Miss Macross Contest, where she becomes the unexpected winner.
 Minmei goes on to become a music star, with her songs becoming popular to all of Macross City.
 However, her newfound fame and Rick's devotion to his new role cause their relationship to slowly split apart.
 In addition, an attraction between Lisa Hayes and Rick slowly forms.